lunaflight/courserekt/README.md

 ```
 Here, the output consists of the course code followed by the round-wise status of that course.
 The arrows represent the progression from round 0 to 3.
 Each number represents the status of that course in that round.
 If a course isn't found in the data, a "NOT FOUND" message is displayed.
 A NaN is displayed if 0 vacancies were available.

-For instance, for the course CS2105 in round 1, there were 267 students were vying per 100 vacancies.
+For instance, for the course CS2105 in round 1, 267 students were vying for vacancies per 100 vacancies.

 ## Installation